 Custom App Actions

-App actions change core behavior, such as the loading of resources, statuses, calendars, or events.
-You can intercept navigation changes, such as switching calendars, bookmarks, or views.
-You can also intercept changes to status and resource filters and the rendering of events.
+App actions allow you to modify core behaviors in DayBack, such as loading resources, statuses, calendars, and events.
+They also let you intercept navigation changes, including switching calendars, bookmarks, or views, as well as changes to status and resource filters and event rendering.

 Extending DayBack with 3rd-party integrations

-App actions give you total control over DayBack's behavior.
-You can extend DayBack using JavaScript and any 3rd-party APIs.
-Integrations allow you to pull in data or features that fully customize your scheduling workflow.
-If you have a 3rd-party system that you'd like help integrating, our integrations team is available to help
+App actions provide complete control over DayBack's behavior, enabling you to extend its functionality using JavaScript and third-party APIs.
+These integrations allow you to pull in data or features that fully customize your scheduling workflow.
+If you need help integrating a third-party system, our integrations team is available to assist.

-Here is an example of an action that adds route and distance calculation using the Google Maps API.
-Check out our DayBack Extensions Library for a full list of 3rd party integrations that DayBack supports today.
+For example, you can add route and distance calculations using the Google Maps API.
+Explore our DayBack Extensions Library for a comprehensive list of third-party integrations that DayBack currently supports.

 Drive Times in Salesforce Calendars